lukewagner/polyfill-prototype-1/README.md

-# WebAssembly polyfill library and tools
+# WebAssembly polyfill library

-*This library parses a prototype binary format that is roughly similar to what WebAssembly may end up being standardized to look like; thus it is currently just a prototype to demonstrate that a WebAssembly polyfill can not only be effective, but provide value to users even before there is any native support (due to smaller download size).*
+*This library parses a prototype binary format that is roughly similar to what WebAssembly may end up looking like.
+Even before we have a concrete WebAssembly format, this prototype demonstrate that a WebAssembly polyfill can not only be effective, but provide value to users even before there is any native support (due to smaller download size).*